Bemer Mat Review – 30 Bemer Therapy Studies, 8 for Circulation, Does it Work?

 Production & Distribution

-The mats & signal generators are manufactured in Liechtenstein, Switzerland by the Bemer Group, this appears to be the location of the company headquarters as well.
+The Bemer mats & signal generators are manufactured in Triesen, Liechtenstein by the Bemer Group.

 The Bemer Life Group has been primarily distributed since their conception via an MLM structure (multi-level marketed).

-This means that any individual purchasing a mat, can for a relatively small surcharge can become a distributor of the product themselves.
+This means that any individual purchasing a mat can, for a relatively small surcharge, become a distributor of the product themselves.

 These distributors will then have specialized logins for the Bemer website to sell to their friends and others and once a sale is made these distributors will receive a commission.